JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-native-distribution.md

 ## Including JDK modules

-The Gradle plugin uses [jlink](https://openjdk.org/jeps/282) to reduce the distributable size by including only the necessary JDK modules.
+To reduce the distributable size, the Gradle plugin uses [jlink](https://openjdk.org/jeps/282) that helps bundle only the necessary JDK modules.

 For now, the Gradle plugin does not automatically determine necessary JDK Modules.
 While this will not cause compilation issues, failure to provide the necessary modules can lead to `ClassNotFoundException` at runtime.